GPurgatorio/Master-Computer-Science-ICT/README.md

 **Data Deduplication**
 The process of detecting and identifying the unique data segments within a given set of data to eliminate redundancy.
 Take the hash of two identical files, store only one of the two files and both the hashes.

 The **replica** it's a whole complete copy.
 The syncronous replica needs an acknowledgement before proceeding.
-DBs like Oracle, Sequel Servers want syncronous replica.
+DBs like Oracle, SQL Servers want syncronous replica.
 - Local replication
   - Snapshot and mirroring
 - Remote replication